 Air-source heat pumps are considered to be clean heating and cooling systems because they do not create heat, but rather they move existing heat in the outdoor air into your home.
 Further, this process is powered by electricity, which one can purchase or generate from carbon-free sources like solar, wind, or hydro.
-Electricity supplied by the Concord Municipal Light Plant was 54% carbon-free in 2018.
-That percentage will be even higher in 2019!
+Electricity supplied by the Concord Municipal Light Plant was 62% carbon-free in 2019!

 ASHPs are typically rated for heating efficiency based on their Heating Seasonal Performance Factor (HSPF) which describes the system’s efficiency over the course of the heating season.
 The seasonal efficiency of ASHPs can range from 220% to 300%+ depending on the system type, application, and seasonal weather patterns.
 That means that for every one unit of electricity used, 2.2 to 3 units of heat are transferred into the home.
 By comparison, electric resistance heating has an efficiency of 100%, and fossil fuel boilers and furnaces are typically 75- 82% efficient, with some models up to 95% efficient.